See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 In the interactive biology teaching laboratory:

-A comparison of pre and post survey results thus far shows that student satisfaction with room comfortableness, attractiveness, efficiency and safety has increased substantially post remodeling.
+A comparison of pre and post survey results shows that student satisfaction with room comfortableness, attractiveness, efficiency and safety increased significantly post remodeling.
+(Note comparison does not include questions 21, 35 and 36 which surveyed students about their learning method preferences.)